First Event-by-Event Identification of Cherenkov Radiation from Sub-MeV Particles in Liquid Argon

 \item Lastly, although the cryogenic nature of LAr detectors introduces complexity, it also offers an additional benefit of lower dark current rates, if, in the future, one uses Silicon photomultipliers (SiPMs).
 SiPMs are characterized by lower operating voltages, cost, and radioactive backgrounds compared to traditional PMTs~\cite{Wang:2022zsv}, and are an active area of development in particle physics readout technologies.
 One of the large obstacles in SiPM deployment for physics studies at room temperature is the dark current rate.
 At LAr cryogenic temperatures, however, the dark current rate drops by several orders of magnitude ~\cite{Wang:2022zsv,Anfimov:2020ikk,Ozaki:2020liq}.
 Lower dark rates, along with active research into broader wavelength sensitivity, would allow for cleaner separation of the Cherenkov signal from backgrounds using SiPMs in LAr--- an advantage not present in oil-based systems. \end{enumerate}

-While LAr has some disadvantages as a medium for hybrid Cherenkov and scintillation detectors--- it is more complex to handle than room-temperature scintillating oils, the lower index of refraction compared to oil reduces the overall Cherenkov light yield, and inherent scattering may impact directional reconstruction--- these can be outweighed by the previously listed advantages, along with the decades of research into LAr, in certain contexts.
+While LAr has some disadvantages as a medium for hybrid Cherenkov and scintillation detectors--- it is more complex to handle than room-temperature scintillating oils, the overall lower index of refraction compared to oil reduces the Cherenkov light yield, and inherent scattering may impact directional reconstruction--- these can be outweighed by the previously listed advantages, along with the decades of research into LAr and the lower threshold for Cherenkov radiation of $\sim$0.2~MeV kinetic energy for electrons.
 In this study, we demonstrate that selecting the earliest signals on the uncoated PMTs allows for reliable tagging of Cherenkov light--- a signature of electromagnetic physics that can be leveraged for background rejection.
 This novel application of optical LAr detection is made possible by the advantages discussed above and improved understanding of the detector technology.

 \paragraph{ The CCM200 Detector---}

 The CCM200 detector was constructed at the Lujan Center at the Los Alamos Neutron Science Center (LANSCE) beamline to study MeV-scale neutrinos and beyond Standard Model (BSM) physics~\cite{Tripathi:2024jnq,Dunton:2022dez}.
 The two primary signal categories isolate 1) MeV-scale electromagnetic final states with no accompanying highly ionizing signal and 2) highly ionizing $\mathcal{O}(100)$ keV coherent scattering signals that have no accompanying electromagnetic signal.
 CCM has already published world leading limits on BSM models from CCM120, the prototype detector for CCM200~\cite{CCM:2021yzc,CCM:2021leg,CCM:2021jmk,CCM:2023itc}.
 To further improve physics sensitivities with CCM200, both categories of analysis will benefit by enhanced signal-to-background separation through event-by-event Cherenkov light identification.